ejrgilbert/whamm/docs/src/intro/syntax/scripts.md

+# `whamm!` Scripts #

+Instrumentation (aka a monitor) is expressed as a set of predicated probes in a script with the `.mm` extension.

-Here is a high-level view of the grammar:
+Here is a high-level view of the grammar for a `whamm!` script:
 ```
 // Statements to initialize the global state of the instrumentation
 global_statements;